vinhjaxt/get-cloudflare/zombie/README.md

 # Bypass cloudflare by Zombie
-# This is a copy of cfget package
+# This is a fork of cfget package
 # Edited by vinhjaxt